-- 1. Using an inductive amperage metering device, (set to DC amps) connect to the negative battery cable. - 2.
-With engine off, key switch and lights in the on position, the ammeter should read negative amps (battery discharge). - 3.
-Shift transmission into park and start the engine.
+- 2. With engine off, key switch and lights in the on position, the ammeter should read negative amps (battery discharge). - Shift transmission into park and start the engine.
 With the engine running at idle, observe meter readings. - 4.
 Increase engine RPM while observing ammeter and tachometer.
-Note the RPM at which the battery starts to charge (ammeter indication is positive). - 5.
-With lights and other electrical loads off, the "break even" point should occur at approximately 1500 RPM or lower. - 6.
-With the engine running, turn the lights on and depress the brake pedal to keep brake lights on. - 7.
-Repeat test, observing ammeter and tachometer.
-With lights on, charging should occur at or below 2000 RPM.
+Note the RPM at which the battery starts to charge (ammeter indication is positive). - With lights and other electrical loads off, the "break even" point should occur at approximately 1500 RPM or lower.